v-egorov/simple-schema-registry/tests/utils/scripts/README-validation-and-transformation.md

 ### Service Requirements
 - Schema Registry service must be running
+- For consumer registration: Service must be accessible
 - For validation: Canonical schemas must be registered
 - For transformation: Consumer and transformation templates must be set up